-Best Legends to use in Apex Legends Season 5: Ultimate tier list | Dexerto.com
+Best Legends to use in Apex Legends Season 5: Ultimate tier list - Dexerto

 Mirage started off life in Apex Legends as a very underpowered character.
 His Ultimate ability was pretty useless, and his Tactical felt a bit gimmicky compared to many of the others.

-However, a major buff to his Ultimate in Season 2 saw him fly up the rankings, with the ability to go completely invisible an incredibly powerful advantage.
-Although many might think this is best used to escape unseen, it's actually even better when used aggressively, to attack unsuspecting opponents.
+The buff to the Holographic Trickster is great, meaning it’s much more likely to fool people into wasting bullets.
+A major buff to his Ultimate in Season 2 saw him fly up the rankings, with the ability to go completely invisible an incredibly powerful advantage.
+Although many might think this is best used to escape unseen, it’s actually even better when used aggressively, to attack unsuspecting opponents.

-Now, in Season 5, he's been given a complete overhaul.
-His decoys are much more effective at bamboozling enemies, and they last for a full minute.
-His new "Life of the Party" Ultimate deploys a whole legion of decoys.
+His decoys are hugely effective at bamboozling enemies, and they last for a full minute.
+His “Life of the Party” Ultimate deploys a whole legion of decoys.

 Even better, he now goes totally invisible when reviving teammates (who also go invisible), which is possibly one of the most clutch abilities in the whole game.
+He also goes invisible when using a respawn beacon, too.

-The newest Legend in the roster has been an immediate fan-favorite.
-Perhaps learning from their mistake with Revenant, Loba's abilities have made an instant impact, and even push Lifeline out of the A Tier in our list.
+With team coordination, the Surveillance Expert has the potential to be great.
+He predominantly suffers from the rest of the team constantly pushing it and being outnumbered, but coupled with a great team he can be a great support legend.

-This is mainly because Loba's Ultimate, Black Market Boutique, is pretty much a better version of Lifeline's care package.
-Sure, the care package still has it's advantages, but then Lifeline's other abilities aren't as strong.
+Crypto’s Ultimate, the EMP blast, can be useful but only if you time it expertly, meaning it is a much less useful ability in general gameplay than most others, and unlike many, it’s not going to help you get a free kill.
+The Ultimate is also greatly useful for scouting ahead, and to break shields.

 Bangalore